pingcap/community/challenge-programs/challenge-program-season-2.md

 > **Note:**
 >
 > For the top three voted requirements, the challengers will be granted extra points of 10000, 8000, and 6000 respectively.
-When the requirements are completed or the program ends for the season, the extra points will be distributed evenly among the subtasks, and will be further divided evenly if the subtask is claimed by a team.
+When the requirements are completed or the program ends for the season, the extra points will be distributed evenly among the subtasks, and will be further divided evenly among the members in the corresponding team.
 Considering the possibility that the requirement may not be fully resolved during the season, the sharing rule of the extra point is:

 ```
 (Current Partitipant's Points of Completed Subtasks under This Requirement/All Participants Total Points of Completed subtasks under This Requirement)* Extra Points Granted to This Requirement